chmp/cargo-wop/Readme.md

 - `run`: all arguments are passed per default to the script, not to cargo.
 To pass arguments to `cargo` place them before a `--`.
 For example: `cargo wop run my-script.rs --debug -- ...`
-- `build`: build is executed twice.
+- `build`: is executed twice.
 Once to build the package and a second time to determine the generated build artifacts and copy them into the local folder
 - `build` and `run` default to release builds.
 To disable this behavior pass the `--debug` argument
 - `install`: no manifest path is added, but the `--path` argument to the